princyok/princyok.github.io/_posts/2020-03-13-some-musings-about-ai.markdown

 To keep this very accessible, all the mathematics will be simplified to a level that anyone with a high-school or first-year-university level of math knowledge and that can code (especially if Python) should be able to follow.
 Together we will strip the mighty, massively hyped, highly dignified AI of its cloths, and bring its innermost details down to earth.
 When I say AI here, I'm being a little silly with buzzspeak and actually mean deep neural networks.

-The original plan was to explain everything in one giant article, but that quickly proved unwieldy.
-So, I decided to break things up into multiple articles.
-This first article covers the prelude (basically some casual ramblings about AI) and subsequent articles focus on introducing an artificial neuron, the derivation of the equations needed to build one from scratch and the code implementation of those equation, and then repeat all that for a network of artificial neurons (a.k.a. neural networks).

 However,
-all the code presented in this blog series can be found at [this GitHub repo](https://github.com/princyok/deep_learning_without_ml_libraries), and includes code for artificial neuron and deep neural networks from scratch.
+all the code presented in this blog series can be found at [**this GitHub repo**](https://github.com/princyok/deep_learning_without_ml_libraries){:target="_blank"}, and includes code for artificial neuron and deep neural networks from scratch.
 Even the codes for the latter articles are already available there.

 This writeup aims to be very detailed, simple and granular, such that by the end, you hopefully should have enough knowledge to investigate and code more advanced architectures from scratch if you chose to do so.
 You should expect a lot of math, but don't let that scare you away, as I'll tried my best to explain things as simply as possible.

+The original plan was to explain everything in one giant article, but that quickly proved unwieldy.
+So, I decided to break things up into multiple articles.
+This first article covers the prelude (basically some casual ramblings about AI) and subsequent articles focus on introducing an artificial neuron, the derivation of the equations needed to build one from scratch and the code implementation of those equations, and then repeat all that for a network of artificial neurons (a.k.a. neural networks).

 {% include blogseries_index_catching_ai.html %}